rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 ### Update Question `PUT` `/api/v1/project/[project_id]/question/[question_id]`

-Updates the prompt or response for a question beloning to a project.
+Updates the prompt or response for a question belonging to a project.
 Can be called by all contributors to the specified project with the editor role.

 #### Request